Weather Alert: Winter Storm to Dump Inches of Snow, Sleet, Rain in DC Area

-Wednesday could bring the D.C. region its most significant snowfall in almost two years.
+Wednesday could bring the D.C. region its most significant snowfall in almost two years as the first winter storm of the season arrives.

-This winter storm will bring some snow to parts of the D.C. area starting around 10 or 11 a.m.
-A wide range of snow totals are expected: Eight to 16 inches are possible far north and west while areas south and east of D.C. may see enough rain to cause floods.
+This winter storm will bring some snow to parts of the D.C. area starting around 10 or 11 a.m. amid cold temperatures in the 30s.
+A wide range of snow totals are expected: Eight to 16 inches are possible far north and west while areas south and east of D.C. may only see rain — but potentially enough to cause floods.

 Local